How to Avoid Stamp Duty on a Second Home

 How much stamp duty you need to pay will depend on the purchase price of the property and the tax band it falls into.
 Whether you pay stamp duty also depends on whether you are buying a first or second home, and whether you are a first-time buyer.

 As a result of the stamp duty holiday, house prices did see a rise during 2020 and 2021 as people attempted to complete a sale before the stamp end date.
-It is thought that in some areas, property prices may now begin to fall as there is less demand from people looking to buy homes before the stamp duty deadline in order to save on tax.
+Which led people to believe that in some areas, property prices may now begin to fall as there is less demand from people looking to buy homes before the stamp duty deadline in order to save on tax.

 If you are a first-time buyer purchasing your first property, there is no stamp duty to pay on properties up to £300,000.
 However, if you purchase a home for more than £500,000, the normal stamp duty fee will apply (5%).